dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/sl-cache.md

 ## Declarative caching

 Declarative caching enables you to pre-warm the cache using [saved queries](/docs/build/saved-queries) by setting the cache config to `true` in your `saved_queries` settings.
 This is useful for optimizing performance for key dashboards or common ad-hoc query requests.
+For configuration details, refer to [Declarative caching setup](#declarative-caching-setup).

 How declarative caching works:
 - Make sure your saved queries YAML configuration file has [exports](/docs/use-dbt-semantic-layer/exports) defined.